rechalgupta-D47/JSON-Schema-Builder/README.md

 # JSON Schema Builder

-This is a simple web app to visually build and preview JSON schemas.
+This is a web app to visually build and preview JSON schemas.
 You can add, remove, and reorder fields, and see the JSON output update in real time.

 ## What it does